whoknows-hh/ColorGenerator/README.md

 I considered 3 ways of implementing this from the front-end: div, svg and canvas.
 I choose to use canvas since it has better performance and easy to implement.
 It creates a component which is a canvas element that is reusable.

-React useEffect and useRef are used to implement this solution.
+React is used to implement this solution along with Hook.

 The main algorithm of generating the color is to treat each RGB color as a 32-bit based number and using an iterator to go across and calculate the exact RGB at the given index.
 This will reduce three for loops into one.